Increase your energy levels throughout the day with these caffeine alternatives. You’ll think twice next time you reach for another cup of Joe again!

 The subjects also experienced a better quality of life, concentration, and attention.
 This medicinal root can also enhance mood by helping balance the neurotransmitters.

-Rhodiola, or arctic root is, one of the caffeine alternatives because it works like maca.
+Rhodiola, or arctic root, is an excellent caffeine alternative because it works like maca.
 It is also a potent adaptogen, which can help the body resist different kinds of stressors.

 5. Guayusa Extract

-Another potential coffee substitute is guayusa or huayusa extract that comes from the guayusa tree.
+Another potential coffee substitute is guayusa extract that comes from the guayusa tree.
 A native of South America, it’s a common ingredient in many energy drinks.

 Like coffee, it also contains caffeine.
 In fact, the levels are reportedly higher than that of black tea.